 The talent levels among college golfers span the spectrum.
 The best players frequently post sub-par rounds; however, there are thousands of men playing on college golf teams whose average score is in the 80s or higher and thousands of women playing college golf who shoot in the 90s or 100s.

 You do not need to be a scratch golfer to play or earn a golf or non-golf scholarship.
 All you need is a strong desire to attend college and play golf while you are there.

 The Guide is highly recommended by college coaches from coast to coast and in all divisions of collegiate competition.
 Since 1989, every college coach in the nation has depended on the PING Guide.
 You should too!

-is the most popular of the PING Guides and has the most extensive information including team and individual scores for all college tournaments played during the year.
+is the most popular of the PING Guide Programs and has the most extensive information including team and individual scores for all college tournaments played during the year.